Lipschitz stability and reconstruction in inverse problems for semi-discrete parabolic operators: Concluding remarks and perspectives

 \section{Concluding remarks and perspectives}

-In this work, we adapt the methodology from \cite{IY-1998} to the semi-discrete setting.
+In this work, we adapted the methodology from \cite{IY-1998} to the semi-discrete setting.
 This involved the development of a new Carleman estimate for the semi-discrete parabolic operator, as previous Carleman estimates for these operators did not include the second-order term on the left-hand side.
 This omission was due to their primary applications in controllability problems.
-Moreover, when the diffusive coefficient is time-independent, we established Lipschitz's stability with respect to the measurements.
+Moreover, when the diffusive coefficient is time-independent, we established Lipschitz stability with respect to the measurements.
+It is known that an algorithm based on Carleman estimates with two parameters are difficult to implement.
+For this reason, several efforts are focused on the development of the Carleman estimate with a weight function with only one parameter \cite{KJZ:2020}.
+For instance, reconstruction algorithms are studied for the wave equation in \cite{BDBE:2013,BE:2013,BEO-2015}.
+As an open problem, one could aim to adapt the presented algorithm to use a Carleman weight with only a single parameter.
+This might involve incorporating additional measurements to facilitate a numerical implementation of the reconstruction algorithm in that setting, following the developments from \cite{BEO-2015}.

 Regarding the results presented in \cite{IY-1998}, we observe that they also establish a stability result based on boundary measurements.
 To achieve a similar result in the semi-discrete setting, it is essential to develop a semi-discrete Carleman estimate with boundary observation.
 In this direction, to the best of our knowledge, only a few works address Carleman estimates with boundary data; see, for instance, \cite{LOPD:2023,ZY-2024} for the discrete Laplacian operator and \cite{CLNP2022} for a semi-discrete fourth-order parabolic operator.
 Therefore, as a first step toward incorporating boundary observation, one must derive a semi-discrete Carleman estimate for a semi-discrete parabolic operator with boundary data.
 Furthermore, motivated by \cite{CLNP2022,WZ:2024}, it would be interesting to explore inverse problems for higher-order operators using semi-discrete Carleman estimates.